5 Effective Communication Skills in Meetings | Aprio

 Consider these tips:

-- Tell stories or use analogies to help make complex information more relatable and memorable.
+• Tell stories or use analogies to help make complex information more relatable, especially when presenting technical topics to board members who aren’t specialists in that area.

-- Incorporate clear, concise visuals to support your points and maintain interest.
+• Incorporate clear, concise visuals to support your points and maintain interest.
+Aim for one key point per slide and avoid dense text that competes with what you’re saying.

-- End with a clear call to action that summarizes the key takeaways and outlines the next steps.
+• End with a clear call to action that summarizes the key takeaways and outlines the next steps.
+This ensures each board member walks away with clear communication about what they need to do before the next meeting.

 Skill #3: Come to the meeting prepared